There is a wonderful online introduction for EN16931 given by the EU and great presentation slides from CEF.

 In its 3rd part (EN16931-3) - the deliverable of WG 3 of CEN TC434 - the EU specification binds the XML syntax with the EU e-invoice semantic.
 For each syntax exist a document, which contains at least two mapping table.

-3. The second “informative table” (see below) describes it the other way around from XML (dark grey) to semantic (light grey).
-Informative Syntax Binding: XML to Semantic (UBL) The informative table (here Table 3) does not add any new information compared to its preceding sibling the normative table (here Table 2).
+The informative table (here Table 3) does not add any new information compared to its preceding sibling the normative table (here Table 2).
 The informative table starts with the XML part (dark grey), but uses only two of the five XML attributes from the prior normative table.
-NOTE: In theory, the exact complete data of the informative table should already exist in the preceding normative table.

 The data extractor is a simple Java tool that can be called from command line.
 It reads from one or more office documents of EN16931-3 the containing syntax binding (or mapping) tables.
 For each table, each row is being split into the: